snipem/ps4-time-tracking/README.md

 The tools Python, `ps4-wake` and `jq` are needed for this process.
 `ps4-wake` will be built by running `build.sh`. `jq` for JSON parsing and Python can be obtained by your distribution.

+Also install the Python requirements with `pip install -r requirements.txt`.

 ## Usage
 Run `ps4watch.sh` in very short frequency to track what game your PS4 is running at the time.
 After an amount of time the log file will fill with dates: